Where were the baths and wash houses in Hull?

 Baths were next opened in 1885, in Madeley Street, and in 1898, in Holderness Road (the East Hull baths).
 The Beverley Road baths followed in 1905, with separate baths for men, women and boys and in 1908 the Newington Baths were opened in Albert Avenue, on the site of the former Newington Water Company works.

 All four included slipper baths and all but those in Albert Avenue were covered baths.
 Electro-medical and vapour baths were added at Beverley Road in 1927, and covered baths were built at Albert Avenue in 1933.

 The East Park lido was opened in 1964.
-A pond in the park had been used for open-air swimming before the First World War, and a second for girls was opened in the 1920’s; both these fell out of use in 1949.
-There were also two public wash houses in St. Paul’s Street, together with slipper baths, opened in 1928 and in Hessle Road opened in 1935.
+A pond in the park had been used for open-air swimming before the First World War, and a second for girls was opened in the 1920s; both these fell out of use in 1949.
+There were also two public wash houses: one in St. Paul’s Street, together with slipper baths, opened in 1928, and one in Hessle Road, opened in 1935.

 Where can I find out about the baths and bath houses?